AdityaUniyal97/Java_interview/Interview_Preparation/Java Interview Preparation.md

 ## 41. What is Polymorphism?
 **Polymorphism** means "many forms."
 It lets methods behave differently based on the object calling them.
 There are two types:
 - **Compile-time polymorphism (method overloading):** The method is chosen during compile time.
-Example: A class `Area` can calculate areas of squares, triangles, or circles based on parameters.
-- **Runtime polymorphism (method overriding):** The method is chosen at runtime, where a subclass method can override a parent class method.
+- **Runtime polymorphism (method overriding):** The method is chosen at runtime

 ## 42. What is runtime polymorphism (dynamic method dispatch)?
 **Dynamic method dispatch** decides which overridden method to run based on the object type at runtime.
-This happens when a superclass reference points to a subclass object, and Java chooses which method to call based on the object type when the program runs.

 ## 43. What is method overriding?
 **Method overriding** (runtime polymorphism) occurs when a subclass has a method with the same name, parameters, and return type as a parent class method.
-When called, the subclass method overrides the parent’s.

 ```java
 class Vehicle {